chandreshsharma/funny-lemur/githubteacher-hometown.md

 - For pizza try Anna's Pizzeria in downtown Fuquay
 - For BBQ, try The Pit in Raleigh
+- My favorite place for Tacos is Los Tres Magueyes in Fuquay

 ### Fun Things to Do